filecoin-project/specs/src/appendix/address.md

 A Filecoin address is an identifier that refers to an actor in the Filecoin state.
 All actors (miner actors, the storage market actor, account actors) have an address.
 This address encodes information about the network to which an actor belongs, the specific type of address encoding, the address payload itself, and a checksum.
 The goal of this format is to provide a robust address format that is both easy to use and resistant to errors.

+Note that each `ActorAddress` in the protocol contains a unique `ActorID` given to it by the `InitActor`.
+Throughout the protocol, actors are referenced by their IDs rather than full addresses for brevity.
+However, addresses and IDs are accessible in constant-time using the `AddressMap` (to go from ID to addr) and `IDMap` (in oppositee direction).
+Using the `IDMap` in conjunction with address resolvers should enable easy lookup of any actor's public keys (should they exist).

 {{< readfile file="../systems/filecoin_vm/actor/address/address.id" code="true" lang="go" >}}
 {{< readfile file="../systems/filecoin_vm/actor/address/address.go" code="true" lang="go" >}}